+Name of School in the Trust

+Your Name

+Relationship with the school (e.g.

+Parent of a pupil on the school's roll)

+Pupil's Name (if relevant to your Class

+complaint)

+Your Address

+Daytime Telephone Number

+- 1,0000

+Evening Telephone Number

+cluding dates, names of witnesses etc) to al low the matter to

+be fully investigated

+attach additional paperwork, if you wish.
+If yo

+if you could summarise the main points above /e.

+Number of additional pages attached

-What action, if any, have you already taken to try and resolve your complaint? (i.e. whom have you spoken with or written to and what was the outcome?)
+taken to try and resolve your complaint? (i.e. whom have

+you spoken with or written to and wh at was the outcome?)

 What actions do you feel might resolve the problem at this stage?

 Signature:

 Date:

 SCHOOL USE:

 Date form received:

 Received by:

 Date acknowledgement sent:

 Acknowledgement sent by:

+,

+Complaint referred to:

+Date: